tonethar/IGME-330-Master/notes/demo-canvas-and-sprites.md

 	1) Create a new class named `RingSprite` that extends `Sprite`

 	2) In RingSprite, create a draw() method that will override the draw method in Sprite.
-	It will draw a circle using ctx.arc() - Hint: use this.span/2 to get the radius
+	It will draw a circle using ctx.arc() - Hint: use `this.span/2` to get the radius

-	3) In your sprite creation loop, modify the code to create a ring instead of a circle

-	4) After you get that working, see Week 2A for an example of where we drew a ring by altering the counterClockwise parameter of ctx.arc()
+	3) In your sprite creation loop, modify the code to create a *ring* instead of a circle.
+See Week 2A for an example of where we drew a ring by altering the `counterClockwise` parameter of ctx.arc()

 	5) Move the JS code to 4 separate files (named **src/utils.js**, **src/canvas-utils.js**,
 	**src/sprites.js**,     **src/main.js**) and link to them via multiple `<script>` tags.